A reader wonders if the three credit bureaus are trying to game the system.

 Howard Dvorkin CPA answers…

-Credit scores might look like simple three-digit numbers, but what goes into them can get complicated.
+Credit scores might look like simple three-digit numbers, but what goes into them is what’s complex.
 That’s where mistakes, myths, and conspiracy theories arise.

 One myth is: “The more I earn, the better my credit score.”
 That’s simply not true, and for good reason.

 That’s all a credit score really is, by the way.
 It’s a prediction tool for lenders.
-It gives them a good idea — although no guarantee — that a loan made to you will get repaid on time and in full.
+It gives them a good idea — although no guarantee — that you will repay a loan made to you on time and in full.

 That’s why a middle-class person with no debt is more valuable to lenders (and let’s face it, to the success of our country) than a rich celebrity who blows all their money on parties, clothes, cars, and jewelry.
 It’s also why the five factors that go into your FICO credit score don’t include “income.”